 In 2002, after two decades in academic medicine, Rebekah Wang-Cheng, M.D., decided to leave the Medical College of Wisconsin and open a solo practice in California.
-Much to her delight, she found that while she no longer holds the title of professor, she will always be a teacher.
-"Teaching is my passion," she says.
+Much to her delight, she found that while she no longer held the title of professor, she would always be a teacher.
+"Teaching is my passion," she said.
 "For nineteen years I taught medical students, residents, and junior faculty.
 Now my focus is more on teaching and empowering patients and nurses."

 Born in Galesburg, Illinois, in 1953, Dr. Wang-Cheng wanted to become a physician after spending time at the nursing home owned by her parents.
 Following undergraduate work at Andrews University in Berrien Springs, Michigan, Rebekah Wang-Cheng graduated from the Loma Linda University School of Medicine in 1978.
 She remained at the Loma Linda University Adventist Health Sciences Center for her psychiatric internship and internal medicine residency, and later served her first teaching posts at Loma Linda University School of Medicine as instructor in medicine and assistant professor from 1983 to 1985.

 Dr. Wang-Cheng served on the faculty of the Medical College of Wisconsin from 1985 to 2002, and completed a year's fellowship in medical education at the Medical College of Wisconsin in 1993.
 With training in both psychiatry and internal medicine, Dr. Wang-Cheng focused her research on psychosomatic medicine and hormone replacement therapies.